Fix Err connection refused error on Windows 10 like a pro

 Computer errors can cause a lot of problems, and while some errors are harmless, some can be more severe.
-Users reported err_connection_refused error that prevents them from accessing their favorite websites, and today we’re going to show you how to fix this error on Windows 10.
+Users reported the err connection refused error that prevents them from accessing their favorite websites, and today we’re going to show you how to fix this error on Windows 10.

 Solution 1 – Use Command Prompt

 Command Prompt is a powerful tool that allows you to quickly perform all sorts of commands on your PC.
-With it you can change system settings and fix all sorts of computer problems.
-To fix err_connection_refused error with Command Prompt you need to do the following:
+With it, you can change system settings and fix all sorts of computer problems.
+To fix the err connection refused error with Command Prompt you need to do the following:

 - When Command Prompt starts, enter the following commands:

 - After all the commands are executed, close Command Prompt.

 Now you just need to restart your PC and check if the problem is resolved.

 In order to access any website on the Internet, you need to connect to the DNS server first.
 In most cases, you’ll connect to your ISP’s DNS server, but if your ISP is having some issues with the DNS, you’ll most likely get the err connection refused error in your browser.